Bill Richardson: Jeffrey Epstein ties

 In 2019, it was revealed that Richardson was among those named in court documents from a civil suit between Virginia Giuffre and Jeffrey Epstein associate Ghislaine Maxwell.
 The documents were unsealed on August 9, 2019, a day before Epstein's death.
-Giuffre alleges that she was sexually trafficked by Epstein and Maxwell to several high-profile individuals, including Richardson, while she was underage in the early 2000s.
+Giuffre alleged that she was sexually trafficked by Epstein and Maxwell to several high-profile individuals, including Richardson, while she was underage in the early 2000s.
 Epstein contributed $50,000 to Richardson's successful campaign for Governor of New Mexico in 2002 and again for his successful run for reelection in 2006.
 Flight logs for Epstein's helicopter released by the US Congress in 2025 showed that in 2011 Richardson and his chief of staff Brian Condi traveled with Epstein and three of his victims from the British Virgin Islands to the US Virgin Islands.
 According to Condi the flight originated at Richard Branson's Necker Island (British Virgin Islands).

-Sex ring involvement accusations against Richardson

 Court documents from 2015 that were unsealed in 2019 alleged Richardson's possible involvement with the Jeffrey Epstein child-trafficking ring, allegations which he denied.
 A spokesperson for Richardson also denied the claims, stating that Richardson did not know Giuffre and had never seen Epstein in the presence of young or underage girls.
 Richardson released a statement in August 2019, saying that he had offered his assistance in the investigation of Epstein to the U.S. Attorney for the Southern District of New York.
 Richardson's attorney, Jeff Brown of Dechert LLP, later said that he was informed by the assistant U.S. attorney that Richardson was neither a target, subject, nor witness in the case and that there was no allegation against Richardson that the government was actively investigating.
 Giuffre, who died in April 2025, reiterated her accusations about being directed to have sex with Richardson in her posthumous October 2025 memoir Nobody's Girl: A Memoir of Surviving Abuse and Fighting for Justice.
 On November 12, 2025, Richardson was confirmed to be among numerous people listed in Epstein's personal contact book.